Wisembly/sockmitm/README.md

 ## Automatic content-length

 Should you want to alter the content of a request (or response), be aware that the Content-Length header will need to be changed accordingly.
-Fortunately, Sockmitm can handle this automatically, and you probably won't have to deal with it at all.
+Fortunately, SockMITM can handle this automatically, and you probably won't have to deal with it at all.
 However, because of the way it is implemented, it means that you can't rely on the Content-Length header (it will be null): uses `body.length` instead.

 Note that you can also force a specific Content-Length if you need to - just set it to a value other than `null`.

-## HTTP Compression
+## HTTP compression

-Don't forget to remove the `Accept-Encoding` headers if you wish to intercept the body of the response.
+You may want to ensure that the `Accept-Encoding` header is stripped if you wish to intercept the body of the response.
 Otherwise, the server might send you gzipped data, that you would then have to unzip using the native [zlib api](https://nodejs.org/api/zlib.html).

-**An important note:** it seems, but it's not quite clear *why*, that Sockmitm breaks Chrome because of the SDCH encoding ([related Privoxy issue](https://code.google.com/p/chromium/issues/detail?id=37777#c5)).
-Should you hit the 330 error (`ERR_CONTENT_DECODING_FAILED`), it is very possible that you will have to change the `Accept-Encoding` header to remove the unsupported encodings (stripping the header altogether works too).
-Thankfully, you can do this right from the proxy, so you won't have to alter your application :)
+[Stripping the header altogether](https://github.com/Wisembly/sockmitm/blob/master/example.js#L10) is the best way to ensure that the remote server will only send you back uncompressed data.

-## HTTP Object definitions
+## HTTP object definitions

-### Request
+### Requests members

-  - method
-  - url
-  - version
-  - headers
-  - body
+method / url / version / headers / body

-### Response
+### Responses members

-  - version
-  - status
-  - headers
-  - body
+version / status / headers / body

 ## License (MIT)